rmcomplexity/dataclasses-validation/README.md

 - Validation is implemented in descriptors and not in the class.
 - Validation happens when a value is assigned to an attribute, could be on `__init__` or afterwards.
 - Easily nest objects simply by using more dataclasses.
-- No need to sublcass anything.
+- No need to subclass anything.
+- Constructor autocompletion & static type checking.
 - No need to create another class to define the schema.
 - Basic [runtime type hint checking](#runtime-type-hint-checking).